fmbot-discord/docs/docs/commands/artists.md

 ### .whoknows (`.wk`, `.w`)

-Shows who in your server listened to an artist you're currently listening to or the one you're searching for.
+Shows who in your server listened to current artist or the one you're searching for.

 Options:

 * Artist - An artist you want to search for.
 * Mode - Response type. `embed` or `image`
+* Random - Use `random`/`rnd` to view a random artist you've listened to

 !!! note "Examples"
     `.w`